The Anti-Catholic Gordon Riots of 1780, as depicted by Charles Green, 1896

 The riots, as I see them, were clearly a problem of the adult world, so I am not convinced that schools are the way to solve them.
 It is the adults that need to sort this problem out, through frank and open debate and argument.
 Schools, I believe, really are not the place for fixing this problem.

-In my comment, it might be noticeable that I am drawing a hard distinction between the adult world of politics, and the rough and tumble we associate with it, and the adult-run world of education.
+In my comment, it might be noticeable that I am drawing a hard distinction between the adult world of politics and the adult-run world of education.
 As such, I am advocating a boundary between the two.

-In a forthcoming post I plan to introduce the sociological concept of boundaries more formally, but here I will assert that boundaries are important, because in clearly differentiating two spheres of human life, we typically enable both to function more effectively, first apart, and then together.
+In a forthcoming post I plan to introduce the sociological concept of boundaries more formally, but here I will assert that boundaries are important, as by clearly differentiating two spheres of human life, we typically enable both to function more effectively, first apart, and then together.
 Collapsing education into politics, in this instance, or making politics educational, undermines the proper functioning of the both.

 The medium sized question is this: